bilal-fazlani/commanddotnet/docs/dependency-injection.md

 ### Microsoft

-In order to use microsoft dependency injection, you need to install an additional integration nuget package : https://www.nuget.org/packages/CommandDotNet.IoC.MicrosoftDependencyInjection/
+In order to use Microsoft Dependency Injection, you need to install an additional integration nuget package : https://www.nuget.org/packages/CommandDotNet.IoC.MicrosoftDependencyInjection/

 This how you can use the package: